DigitalOcean's Technical Writing Guidelines

 Use the official website's capitalization of the name of their software.
 If the product website is not consistent with their capitalization, just be consistent within a single article.

-Similarly, use the project's terminology for multi-server setups.
+For technical clarity, use the project's terminology for multi-server setups.
 Please be clear that the terms are coming from the project.
 For example: "The Django project refers to the original server as the primary and the secondary server as the replica.
 The MySQL project refers to the original server as the master and the secondary server as the slave."

 Follow this link to become a DigitalOcean author.